San Francisco Art Institute: 20th century

 After World War II ended (1945) the school became a nucleus for Abstract Expressionism, with faculty including Clyfford Still, Ad Reinhardt, Mark Rothko, David Park, Elmer Bischoff, and Clay Spohn.
 Although painting and sculpture remained the dominant mediums for many years, photography had also been among the course offerings.
-In 1946 Ansel Adams and Minor White established the first fine-art photography department, with Imogen Cunningham, Edward Weston, and Dorothea Lange among its instructors.
-In 1947 distinguished filmmaker Sydney Peterson began the first film courses at CSFA.
-In this spirit of advancement, in 1949 CSFA Director Douglas MacAgy organized an international conference, The Western Roundtable on Modern Art, which included Marcel Duchamp, Frank Lloyd Wright, and Gregory Bateson.
-The roundtable aimed to expose “hidden assumptions” and to frame new questions about art.
+In 1945, Ansel Adams founded the school's photography department, which is considered the first fine-art photography department in the United States.
+The faculty hired during this time included Dorothea Lange, Imogen Cunningham, Minor White, Edward Weston, and Lisette Model.
+Sidney Peterson began teaching film courses at the school in 1947.
+These were the first noncommercial film classes taught at any institution.
+The Film Department was officially established later, in 1969.
+In 1949, Director Douglas MacAgy hosted the "Western Roundtable on Modern Art," a conference meant to discuss the state of art at that time.
+Participants included architect Frank Lloyd Wright, philosopher Gregory Bateson, artists Marcel Duchamp and Mark Tobey, art historian Robert Goldwater, and composers Darius Milhaud and Arnold Schoenberg.

 By the early 1950s, San Francisco's North Beach had become the West Coast center of the Beat Movement, and music, poetry, and discourse were an intrinsic part of artists' lives.
 Collage artist Jess Collins renounced a career as a plutonium developer and enrolled at SFAI as a painting student.
 In 1953 he and his partner, poet Robert Duncan, along with painter Harry Jacobus, started the King Ubu Gallery, an important alternative space for art, poetry, and music.

 A distinctly Californian modern art soon emerged that fused abstraction, figuration, narrative, and jazz.
 SFAI faculty David Park, Elmer Bischoff, James Weeks, James Kelly, Frank Lobdell, and Richard Diebenkorn were now the leaders of the Bay Area Figurative Movement, informed by their experience of seeing local museum exhibitions of work by Edvard Munch, Max Beckmann, Edgar Degas, and Henri Toulouse-Lautrec.
 Students at the school, including David Simpson, John Hultberg, William T. Wiley, Robert Hudson, William Allan, Joan Brown, Manuel Neri, Carlos Villa, and Wally Hedrick, continued the investigation of new ideas and new materials, many becoming the core of the Funk art movement.